TiagoMSSantos/MobileRT/docs/README.md

+# Mobile Ray Tracer (MobileRT)<br/>
-# Ray Tracer for Android
+# a portable Ray Tracing (RT) library for Android

 ![alt text](Example.gif)

 ## Run docker image
-This C++ Ray Tracer is compatible with Android and Linux.
+This C++ Ray Tracer is compatible with Android and Linux.<br/>
-If you have docker installed, you can try it with ease by using the following commands to get the docker image and execute the container:
+For Linux, if you have docker installed, you can try it with ease by using the following commands to get the docker image and execute the container:<br/>
 ```bash
 docker pull ptpuscas/mobile_rt
 xhost +; docker run -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY -it ptpuscas/mobile_rt
 ```
-And you should see a the conference room model like the image above :)
+And you should see a the conference room model like the image above :)<br/>

 ## Build docker image
 ```bash